hoangduytran/blender-manual/manual/addons/interface/amaranth.rst

 List Missing Images
 -------------------

-Display a list of missing images (that is, images that can't be found) Under a collapsable list.
+Display a list of missing images (that is, images that can't be found) Under a collapsible list.

 Display the image name and its path, if the image is coming from a linked .blend, display the path to it.